-Senate and parliament bodies process the election results efficiently by using an electronic audience response system.
+Student senate and Greek school bodies process the election results efficiently by using an electronic audience response system.
 TownVOTE is an e-voting system that allows adding motions and addenda to the meeting instantly, while keeping an electronic record of every clicker on aggregate and individual level.

 Voting grid dynamically adjusts to the actual number of voters.